 Much of the trouble does come from the table.
 If the Trickmaster squashes it, you can only get the table back with the Gimmick Card, which doesn’t even stun the Trickmaster in the GBA version.
 Tricky’s also got pretty high numbered cards for this part of the game, to the point where you may find yourself wanting to use combo attacks just to attack him in the first place.
 Try to resist this urge to use combos just to break his cards, or you’ll just waste precious resources.
 This is one of the few giant bosses where you’re going to want a handful of 0s to handle defence, and you might not have them at this point in the game.

 It should also be said that GBA Sora fights terribly in the air.
 Maybe it’s just me.
 This may have had to do with the limited opportunities to jump on the tiny GBA screen with giant sprites, but by and large you’re going to be grounded, and that’s no help against Tricky’s armoured legs.
-Simba, Goofy and Cloud are nigh-worthless here.
+Simba, Goofy and Cloud are nigh-worthless here, although there are ways to use them.
 Maybe I should give Dumbo another chance, but nothing else is guaranteed to work, to the point where I wonder if I should have recommended you go to Wonderland first so this boss will fucking die.

 When the fight ends, you’re still in trouble, since the Queen of Hearts is still nearby with her posse.
 “Where did that creature come from?” she demands, and Sora replies: “How would we know?”
 But… you do know!
 You’ve been dealing with Heartless every second since—oh.
 Oh dear.
 There you have it, folks: Sora remembers the Heartless exist but not how they work.
 We’re in deep shit.